ginstrom/paladin-novel/cline_docs/characters.md

     *   Provides shelter, food, and medical aid to Gond, Pell, and Sim after their escape (Ch 3).
     *   Treats Gond's branded forehead (Ch 3).
     *   Offers supplies and directions to a hidden pilgrim way-station (Ch 3).
+    *   Provides Sim with a magically attuned leaf (minor elven magic) to help guide trusted refugees to the hidden valley, hinting it may also aid in evading pursuit (Ch 3).
     *   Advises Gond on compassion and justice (Ch 3).
     *   **Network revelation**: Returns with armed escort and reveals her role as resistance organizer (Ch 15).
     *   Brings Elena Brightblade and intelligence about enemy responses (Ch 15).